-- The mixing coefficients () are probabilities and have to be less than zero and sum to unity.
+- The mixing coefficients () are probabilities and have to be less than one and sum to unity.
 This can be easily achieved by passing the outputs of the mixing coefficients through a Softmax layer.

 - The variance () should be strictly positive.
 Bishop suggested that we use the exponential function to the raw logits of the sigma neuron.
 He suggested that this had the same effect as assuming an uninformative prior and avoids the pathological configurations in which one or more of the variances goes to zero.

 - The center parameters () represent location parameters and this should be the raw logits of the mean neuron.

 The network is trained end-to-end using standard backpropagation.
 And for that the loss function we are minimizing is the Negative Log Likelihood, which is equivalent to the Maximum Likelihood Estimation.